Please visit Policies and Regulations.

 At the close of the notice period, staff and Council will consider all responses as part of the review of the application.
 If no representations are received, Council has provided directive to the Planning Department to approve the use at their discretion.
 The application may be refused, approved, or approved with conditions.
 The applicant will be sent a letter outlining Council’s decision.
 If approved, the file will return to normal processing queue, and any further standard requirements, fees and securities will apply.

-(Urban agriculture, such as keeping backyard poultry, etc.)
+(Such as keeping backyard poultry, etc.)

 As the Town has grown, Council has worked hard to balance the needs of a community with a mix of urban and rural uses.
 Currently, the Town does not have explicit policies relating to urban or home-based agriculture, such as the keeping and boarding of backyard chickens.
 However, the Town is working continuously with stakeholders and residents to formulate policy to best serve the residents of Conception Bay South.